es-ude/ElasticNodeMiddleware/docs/InstallationGuide.md

 ## Screen

-For communication purposes using Uart via the FTDI-adapter, we use the full-screen window manager [screen](https://www.gnu.org/software/screen/).
+For communication purposes we use the full-screen window manager [screen](https://www.gnu.org/software/screen/).

 ## Github Repository